thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Blackboard.md

-# Properties and Blackboard
+# Blackboard

+The Blackboard panel is an utility panel in the [Visual Effect Graph Window](VisualEffectGraphWindow.md) that enables managing local and exposed **properties**.

-Properties are global variables that can be shared throughout the graph in order to factorize usage of the same values.
+Properties you define in blackboard are global variables that can be used throughout the graph in order to factorize usage of the same values.
 For example a bounding box property can be set once and used for many particle systems.
 Properties can be defined, ordered and categorized in a blackboard window.

 ![Blackboard-Properties](Images/Blackboard-Properties.png)